Refugees: The Nowhere People.

 I felt shocked and depressed and lost for a couple months without the use of my downstairs, including no running water.
 Now this seems like nothing when I compare with losses suffered by the Syrian refugees.

 There are also millions of refugees in south-east Asia.
-In particular, the Rohingya people of Burma and the utterly poor from Bangladesh (one of the poorest countries in the world) are in desperate plights, and many try to escape by boats to countries where they can be safe and can get jobs.
+In particular, the Rohingya people of Burma and the utterly poor from Bangladesh (one of the poorest countries in the world) are in desperate plights.
+Many try to escape by boats to countries where they can be safe and can get jobs.
 Often the boat smugglers rip off the refugees, and sometimes even hold them in pitiful camps until they get more ransom.

 If the victims of a dreadful tsunami could reach out and help, surely the long arm of our Jesus heritage can reach out to refugees from Syria and South-east Asia, by supporting the NGO’s who are going in, rolling up their sleeves, and working in these and other areas.
 Remember the story about the Good Samaritan…….